 Let me introduce you to: Maca Cookie Almond Butter

 So the first time I made these cookies I made a fatal error.
 Due to my inexperience in the cookie baking department, despite the cookies being in the over for the recommended time, they felt too squigy to me, so I decided to leave them in for a few minutes longer.
 Some overzealous Instagram scrolling and 5 minutes later my cookies were burnt.
-Despite this clear fact (see photographic evidence) I held out hope that they might be OK, and proceeded to burn the roof of my mouth, tasting what is possibly the worst cookie ever.
+Despite this clear fact they were ruined, I held out hope that they might be OK, and proceeded to burn the roof of my mouth, tasting what is possibly the worst cookie ever.
 Not worth it!

 So, my advice when you try (which you must do!) these cookies is go with the recommended baking time.
 Bring them out when they are still soft and they will harden up as they cool, whilst remaining deliciously gooey on the inside.
 Lesson Learnt.